Effective Date: August 21, 2017

 After, Inc. is subject to the investigatory and enforcement powers of the Federal Trade Commission.
 We are required to disclose personal information in response to lawful requests by public authorities, including meeting national security or law enforcement requirements.

-After, Inc. has further committed to refer unresolved privacy complaints under the EU-U.S. Privacy Shield Principles to an independent dispute resolution mechanism, the DMA Privacy Shield Program, operated by the Direct Marketing Association.
-If an individual does not receive timely acknowledgment of a complaint, or if the complaint is not satisfactorily addressed by After, Inc., please contact the Direct Marketing Association for more information or to file a complaint online at:
+After, Inc. has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the DMA Privacy Shield Program, operated by the Data & Marketing Association.
+If an individual does not receive timely acknowledgment of a complaint, or if the complaint is not satisfactorily addressed by After, Inc., please contact the DMA for more information or to file a complaint online at:

 Or in writing to:

-If the complaint is not adequately resolved by the Direct Marketing Association, the individual may file a complaint with data protection authority (DPA) in the EU, which the U.S. Department of Commerce commits to resolve within 90 days.
+If the complaint is not adequately resolved by the DMA, the individual may file a complaint with data protection authority (DPA) in the EU or Switzerland, which the U.S. Department of Commerce commits to resolve within 90 days.

 If the dispute is not adequately resolved through the actions of the DPA and U.S. Department of Commerce, then the individual is entitled to pursue binding arbitration with After, Inc. Please note, no monetary damages are allowed under binding arbitration, it is only to resolve an individual complaint.